Dzechy/Sora_Streamlit_Studio/README.md

   - Install FFmpeg and restart the app; the stitch controls will appear.
 - **OpenAI SDK not installed**
   - `pip install openai` — also ensure `OPENAI_API_KEY` is set or paste it into the sidebar.
+- **Pillow not installed**
+  - `pip install pillow` — required for reference image montage combining and resizing.

 -----